VHDL-LS/rust_hdl/README.md

   - Missing full constant for deferred constant
   - Missing full type for deferred type
   - Missing body for protected type and vice versa
+  - Missing declarations in type marks of most subtype indications
 - Comments not part of AST yet.

 ## Trying it out